 Activity 2: Halls fire safety video

-Please take 5-6 minutes to watch the fire safety video.
+Please take the time to watch this fire safety video.

 Activity 3: Personal safety on and off campus

 To help us remain safe in public spaces we all need to take responsibility for our personal safety.
 Here’s some tips to consider: